Zion Lutheran Church Congregation

 (please click on above link to open current newsletter)

-The Lord bless you and keep you, the Lord make His face shine upon you and be gracious to you, the Lord look upon you with favor and give you peace.
+And now; The Lord Bless you and keep you, the Lord make His face shine upon you and be gracious to you, the Lord look upon you with favor and give you peace.

 Pastor Rick